Highlander II: The Quickening

 Highlander II: The Quickening is a 1991 science fiction film directed by Russell Mulcahy and starring Christopher Lambert, Virginia Madsen, Michael Ironside and Sean Connery.
-It is the second installment in the Highlander film series and sequel to the 1986 fantasy film Highlander.
-Set in the year 2024, the plot concerns Connor MacLeod, who after regaining his youth and immortality sets out to free Earth from the corrupt Shield Corporation, which is operating an artificial ozone layer.
+It is a sequel to the 1986 fantasy film Highlander.
+Set in the year 2024, the film follows Connor MacLeod as he regains his youth and immortality and sets out to free Earth from the corrupt operators of an artificial ozone layer.